Presenter: Stacey C. Conroy LICSW, MPH, LADC1

 Social Work Designation Statement

 American Academy of Addiction Psychiatry is an approved provider of social work continuing education through AAAP’s Joint Accreditation provider #4008192.
-The approval for this term expires December 31,2019.
 This activity is approved for 1.5 CEU hours.

 Joint Accreditation Designation Statement